 It might be assumed that such an arrangement is a crafty piece of tax avoidance – sharp practice but perfectly legal.

-For example, let’s say that we have a Halifax-based panel-beater seduced by a glossy advert in a certain business publication which explains how it’s possible to avoid tax by setting up a tax-free company in the Seychelles.
+For example, let’s say we have a Halifax-based panel-beater.
+He’s taken action after being seduced by a glossy advert in a certain business publication which explains how it’s possible to avoid tax by setting up a tax-free company in the Seychelles.

-However, more than merely buying an off-the-shelf firm and appointing a nominee director as his puppet to do his bidding, he learns how he needs to put more distance between his operations in West Yorkshire and his apparent Indian Ocean idyll if his arrangements are to be okay with the Revenue.
+Initially, he was under the impression he could buy an off-the-shelf firm and appoint a nominee director to do his bidding.
+However, he quickly learns that he needs to put more distance between his operations in West Yorkshire and his apparent Indian Ocean idyll if his arrangements are to be okay with the Revenue.

 Well, they explain, it’s not going to be easy.